likhithgowdahr005-create/RTL-to-SoC/README.md

 # License

-This repository is intended for educational and learning purposes.
+This repository is maintained for educational and learning purposes.